 In addition, this placement will help avoid getting pulled over for an obstructed view.
 The lower windshield position makes for an easy excuse for a cop to pull you over.
 Placing it above the mirror puts it well above the field of view, so any claims that it inhibits visibility go out the window.

+These tips are just a few ways of installing a radar detector in your vehicle without getting caught.
 Of course, we cannot recommend breaking the laws of your jurisdiction.
 Consult local authorities to understand the legality of radar detectors in your area, and use this guide to hide them when traveling to areas that have different legislation.